MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 Furthermore, this extension also includes preprocessing scripts to convert non-natural image datasets to a natural intensity scale.
 Training on natural images is faster as OpenCV, which is highly optimized on natural images, can be used during training for preprocessing and augmentation.
 However, this can lead in some scenarios to a decreased performance as the intensity scale is often reduced to a fraction of its original scale.
 The slow-down on non-natural images can be somewhat mitigated by increasing worker threads (until they block each other), but one should expect an increased training time of 1.5x.
+To use the non-natural extension the non_natural branch of this repository needs to be checked out.

 ### N-fold cross-validation
 The cross-validation extension is a dataset preprocessing script that processes a dataset into N folds with corresponding dataset configuration files that are understood by YOLOv5.